 The excess and surplus lines (E&S) insurance market has long been a source of solutions for companies with emerging and difficult-to-place risks.
 The steady growth in E&S premium volume over the past two decades and specialized nature of coverages make non-admitted business attractive for agencies and brokerage firms.

-In 2021, the U.S. surplus lines industry hit a record high of nearly $82.7 billion in direct premiums written (DPW), according to A.M.
-Best.
-This was the largest year-over-year increase in premium volume since 2003, Best’s analysis found.
+In 2021, the U.S. surplus lines industry hit a record high of almost $82.7 billion in direct premiums written (DPW); this was the largest year-over-year increase in premium volume since 2003.
 What’s more, the share of E&S premiums as a percentage of total property and casualty direct premiums written more than doubled over the past 20 years, to 10.1% at year-end 2021.
 In 2001, surplus lines DPW accounted for 4.3% of total P&C DPW.

 Source: A.M.
 Best